DineshGauda/Analysis_Using_Big_Data/README.md

 # Analysis of Yelp Reviews using Big Data Frameworks on Google Cloud Platform

-This project is a part of the continuous assessment for Programming for Data Analytics of Masters in Data Analytics course at National College Of Ireland.
+This project is a part of the continuous assessment for Programming for Data Analytics module of Masters in Data Analytics course at National College Of Ireland.

 **PROJECT DETAILS**